" Migraine medications overview

 WARNING: See also Side Effects and Precautions sections.

 Naproxen is known as a nonsteroidal anti-inflammatory drug (NSAID).
 It is used to relieve pain.
-Sumatriptan belongs to a group of drugs called triptans.
-It affects a certain natural chemical (serotonin) that narrows blood vessels in the brain.
-It may also block other pain signals in the brain.
+Sumatriptan belongs to a class of drugs called triptans.
+It affects a certain natural substance (serotonin) that causes narrowing of blood vessels in the brain.
+It may also relieve pain by affecting certain nerves in the brain.

 Additional Treximet Information